 Follow these steps when publishing a map with a custom transformation:

 - Run the Create Custom Geographic Transformation geoprocessing tool in ArcMap or in ArcGIS Pro.
 The output of this tool is a .gtf file saved in the ESRI\<ArcGIS product>\ArcToolbox\CustomTransformations folder in your user profile's Application Data folder.
 This folder is created by the tool if it doesn't exist.
 If the Application Data folder is read-only or hidden, the output is created in ArcToolbox\CustomTransformations under the user's temp folder.

 - If your transformation needs any supporting files, such as a Grid Shift Binary (.gsb) file, copy them into the pedata folder in your ArcGIS Desktop install drive.
 Alternately, if you have installed the ArcGIS Coordinate Systems Data component, copy your files into the CoordinateSystemsData > pedata folder.
-In either case, browse to the subfolder of pedata, named for the method you used to create the custom transformation (for example, ntv2) and paste your copied files there.
+In either case, navigate to the subfolder of pedata named for the method you used to create the custom transformation (e.g. ntv2) and paste your copied files there.

 - If you copied any supporting files to the Desktop pedata folder in step 2, copy them again into the pedata folder in the ArcGIS Server installation directory.
 As before, find the folder within pedata corresponding to your transformation method and paste the files there.

 - When preparing a map for publication, make sure the custom transformation is in use within the map.
 If the map contains layers that use both the input and output geographic coordinate systems from the custom transformation, make sure the transformation is active: